 While not every alcohol rehabilitation program is exactly the same, the majority of them treat alcoholism in roughly the same manner.
 For instance, most alcohol rehab programs tackle this addiction in a few distinct steps, which are listed below.

 STEP 1.
-Assessment of the drinking problem
+Assessment of the drinking problem.

 STEP 2.
-Medical detox or withdrawal from alcohol
+Medical detox and withdrawal from alcohol.

 - shakiness vomiting